arrow-kt/arrow-website/content/docs/learn/coroutines/resource-safety.md

 Allocation and release of resources is not easy, especially when we have multiple resources that depend on each other.
 The Resource DSL adds the ability to _install_ resources and ensure proper finalization even in the face of exceptions and cancellations.
-Arrow's Resource co-operated with Structured Concurrency and KotlinX Coroutines.
+Arrow's Resource co-operate with Structured Concurrency and KotlinX Coroutines.

 :::info Media resources